 Shooting at the Moon: The Story of America’s Clandestine War in Laos

-Clocking in a just under 400 pages, this tome isn’t for the faint of heart.
+Clocking in at just under 400 pages, this tome isn’t for the faint of heart.
 But those with an interest in the Vietnam War and the related conflicts in Laos and Cambodia will be riveted by this detailed and accessible book.
-Roger Warner’s Shooting at the Moon tells of a small guerrilla resistance made up of the Hmong hill tribe and used by the U.S. government to fight the communist group, Pathet Lao.
+Roger Warner’s Shooting at the Moon tells of a small guerrilla resistance made up of the Hmong hill tribe and used by the US government to fight the communist group Pathet Lao.
 The fight for power and resources between the CIA, Air Force and State Department, however, leads to a power vacuum.
-Plus, in the end, no one wants to take responsibility for a secret war that cost US taxpayers millions, left thousands of Lao and hundreds of Americans dead or missing, and dropped bombs all over Laos (some of which are still affecting people today).
+Plus, in the end, no one wanted to take responsibility for a secret war that cost US taxpayers millions, left thousands of Lao and hundreds of Americans dead or missing, and dropped bombs all over Laos (some of which are still affecting people today).

 Crescent Moon Over Laos